larkintuckerllc/aws-architect-associate/3/3.1/iam/README.md

 5. Login as New User; confirm can List two Buckets, but cannot see full list of Buckets nor can open a file

+6. Login back in as administrator and observe use of Policy using Access Advisor

 Properties

 * Name: my-policy